devildant/acw02_esphome/README.md

 #### first solution:

-1. on esphome devices click on re build mqtt entitites
+1. On esphome devices (*Settings → Devices & Services → ESPHome*) click on G1: Rebuild MQTT entitites

 #### second solution (if first not solve the problem):